balbito/Proyecto-Final-Backend/README.md

 ## Project Description

 The project consists in the creation of a complete ecommerce, which allows users to browse different product categories, add products to the shopping cart, place orders and make payments.
-The frontend is implemented using Handlebars template engine, while the backend is built with Node.js using Express.js.
+The frontend is implemented using Handlebars template engine, while the backend is built with Node.js using Express.js and as a database we use MongoDB.

 ## Key Features.